gitaarik/lit-state/README.md

 ### Why not use MobX or Redux in the first place?
 Any benefits by using this?

-MobX is quite a large library with a lot of whistles and bells.
+[MobX](https://github.com/mobxjs/mobx) is quite a large library with a lot of whistles and bells.
 LitState is about 300 lines at the moment, and I'm planning on keeping it tiny, just like LitElement and lit-html.

-To use Redux you need a lot of of boiler plate code: *Actions*, *Action Creators* and *Reducers*.
+To use [Redux](https://github.com/reduxjs/redux) (or something similar, like [unistore](https://github.com/developit/unistore)) you need a lot of of boiler plate code: *Actions*, *Action Creators* and *Reducers*.
 You do have helper libraries that can generate these things for you, to make it slightly easier, but I still think it is unnecessarily complicated.

 I think MobX is much easier to use, because you don't need to write any boilerplate.
 However, MobX is a quite large library, and for more advanced